-(1) The Provider is responsible for the administration and provision of services to the target population(s) indicated in exhibit entitled "Substance Abuse and Mental Health Required Performance Outcomes and Outputs, Target Population" and in accordance with the tasks outlined in this Contract.
-Services shall be delivered at the locations specified in and in accordance with the Provider's ME-approved Application for Pre-Qualification and Program Description which are incorporated herein by reference.

-(2) Services shall be delivered in Broward County, Florida.
+- (1) The Provider is responsible for the administration and provision of services to the target person served indicated in exhibit entitled "Person Served" and in accordance with the tasks outlined in this Contract.
+Services shall be delivered at the locations specified in and in accordance with the Provider's ME-approved Application for Pre-Qualification and Program Description which are incorporated herein by reference. - (2) Services shall be delivered in Broward County, Florida.